 Knowing where your data comes from is key to trusting the data, and knowing who else uses it means you can analyze the impact of changes to data in your environment.
 The lineage feature in Tableau Catalog helps you do both these things.

-Lineage requires the Data Management Add-on.
-Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Online and Tableau Server.
-When Tableau Catalog is enabled in your environment, you have access to lineage for your data sources, metrics, flows, databases, and tables.
-For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.
+Lineage requires Data Management.
+Starting in 2019.3, Tableau Catalog is available as part of the Data Management offering for Tableau Server and Tableau Cloud.
+When Tableau Catalog is enabled in your environment, you have access to lineage information for your content.
+For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) Help.